jlimadev/aws-certification-cloud-practitioner-notes/notes/aws-billing/README.md

 - We can use auto generated tags by AWS (prefix `aws`)
 - User defined tags (prefix `user`)
+- You must activate both AWS generated tags and user-defined tags separately before they can appear in Cost Explorer or on a cost allocation report
+- For each resource, each tag key must be unique, and each tag key can have only one value

 #### Cost and Usage Reports